jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 Running an extension binary will output the following help text for the initial version of the interface.

 ```
 info        - Output test contribution extension version and metadata.
 list        - Output tests supported by this extension.
 run-test    - Run one or more tests and output results.
 run-suite   - Runs tests associated with suites supplied by this extension.
+run-monitor - Runs tests associated with suites supplied by this extension.
 config      - Component configuration management.
 update      - Update git metadata for extension.
 ```

 ##### Info - Extension Metadata